Some moments over the past few weeks:

 I feel so light for the next two days, as though my cells have merged with the rainbow confetti released into the sky that morning.
 This brightness is the feeling of a new future unfurling, like a path gradually revealed by torchlight: let’s go this way.

 Grimly, inevitably, as if read from an instruction manual, this survey, a referendum on the empathic capacity of our nation, becomes a biopsy.
 Commentators trawl through the statistics, testing for greater cruelties.
 In the face of logic and fact, someone claims that it was all the fault of Muslims, and everyone agrees.
 I remember my rage against this question that should never have had to be asked, the 61% answer that we maybe traded for other insults and more violence.
 On Manus Island, refugees report that guards have tipped over emergency water supplies.
 I try to call the Prime Minister’s office again and I lose my voice.

 On the cover of a newspaper, there are two men wearing pink Hawaiian shirts, smiling.
 Behind them, another man wearing a t-shirt that says: Silence = Death.

 What is it that stops us from speaking?

 Acts of self-censure are like anti-biotics.
 We swallow a little bit of the disease intending to inoculate ourselves, for protection.

-But the trade-off is a quiet, unmistakable death of the imagination.
-When we wipe away the new words we might say, the new ideas we might think, in favour of the familiar words (or silence) that we believe will protect us, what are we really doing if not upholding a version of reality in which we are prey?
+But the trade-off is a quiet, unmistakable death.
+When we wipe away the new words we might say, the new ideas we might think, in favour of the familiar words (or silence) that we believe will protect us, what are we really doing if not upholding a version of reality in which we are nothing but prey?

 Often, defiance is associated with the word ‘no’.
 But this one word, ‘yes’, is still everywhere.
 Plastered up on billboards and shop windows, in the window of my own house, on a badge I lost on the tram home, caught somewhere in the rattling gap between the doors and the stairwell.